Polynomial Moments with a weighted Zeta Square measure on the critical line: Acknowledgement

 \section{Acknowledgement}

+The authors are very grateful to the anonymous referee for their report, comments and suggestions that improved the paper.

 The authors thank Michel Balazard for noting the relation of Ramanujan's formulas with Mellin-Plancherel theorems and communicating the reference \cite{Kim16}.
 They thank Charles Bordenave for communicating \cite{Sim98}.
-They are also grateful to Ren\'e Adad for his kind support, correction, and to Ren\'e Adad and Joseph Najnudel for numerical experiments.
-The first author warmly thanks Francois Alouges, Michel Balazard, Paul Bourgade, Christophe Delaunay, Bryce Kerr, Oleksiy Klurman, Joseph Najnudel, Olivier Ramar\'e and Kristian Seip for very interesting and insightful discussions.
+They are also grateful to Ren\'e Adad, S\'er\'ena Pedon and G\'erald Tenenbaum for corrections, and to Ren\'e Adad and Joseph Najnudel for numerical experiments.